 Types of group therapy

-There are also groups that provide education about substance use and its impact on families and communities.
-These psychoeducational groups help participants gain a clearer view of their addiction and how they can build stronger support systems.
+There are also psychoeducational groups that provide information about substance use and its effect on families.
+These groups help participants understand their addiction and build stronger support systems.

-In some cases, group therapy is used to help manage co-occurring conditions like anxiety, depression, or stress.
-Others focus on specific populations, such as groups for people of certain ages, genders, or those involved in the criminal justice system.
-Some treatment programs offer culturally specific groups to address the unique needs of different communities and integrate cultural values into recovery.
+In certain cases, group therapy is used to help with co-occurring conditions such as anxiety, depression, or stress.
+Other groups may focus on specific populations, like those of a certain age, gender, or people involved in the justice system.
+Some programs also offer culturally specific groups that incorporate cultural values into the recovery journey.

-Each type of group therapy serves a specific purpose, but all of them aim to help people connect, share their experiences, and support each other in the recovery process.
-Common types of group therapy include:
+While each type has a specific goal, they all aim to help people connect, share their experiences, and support one another.
+Some common types of group therapy include:

 • Cognitive Behavioral Groups